gcv/julia-snail/README.md

 **NB:** If the REPL does not start successfully, this means the `julia` binary invocation failed.
 A common reason for this is failure to find the `julia` binary.
 Check that `julia-snail-executable` is on your Emacs `exec-path` or set to an absolute path.
 It may be useful to do this in a `.dir-locals.el` so it can be set per-project.
 It may also happen that Snail bootstrapping fails, in which case the error buffer may flash too quickly to see.
 To debug this problem, switch to the command line and run `/path/to/julia -L /path/to/julia-snail/JuliaSnail.jl`, which should show the error.

-The REPL buffer uses `libvterm` mode, and `libvterm` configuration and key bindings will affect it.
+If the REPL buffer is set to use `libvterm` mode (the default), then `libvterm` configuration and key bindings will affect it.
+If the REPL buffer is set to use Eat, then Eat configuration and key bindings will also take effect.

 If the Julia program uses Pkg, then run `M-x julia-snail-package-activate` or `C-c C-a` to enable it.
 (Doing this using REPL commands like `]` also works as normal.)